Open

 What is the Première Ovation - Circus?

 This program supports emerging circus artists with funding for training, mentorship, research, creation, production, specialized equipment, and promotional tools.
-The funding helps artists develop professional skills, create new works, acquire necessary materials, and promote their artistic practice in the professional market.
+The maximum funding amount is not specified in the available information.

 Who is eligible for the Première Ovation - Circus program?